German Slip Stitch Selvedges

 *Selvedges = the knitted edges created from the first and last stitches of every row

-i.e. the top and bottom edges of your work.
+i.e. the side edges of your work.

 Although in the video below I am adding the German slip edges to stockinette stitch as a demonstration, you can add the slip stitch edging to other patterns too, such as seed stitch and garter stitch.

 (Please note that German slip stitch edges are added onto an existing pattern and only involve the first stitch and last stitch of each row.)

 Last stitch: Slip the stitch purlwise with the yarn in back (i.e. with the yarn behind the needles/away from you)

 Row 2 and all even-numbered rows

 Last stitch: Slip the stitch purlwise with the yarn in front (i.e. with the yarn in front of the needles/towards you)

 If you are going to be adding these slip stitch edges to a pattern that doesn't already include them, you should add two extra stitches onto the number of stitches that the pattern recommends that you cast on.